 ARPA Canada believes that Jesus Christ is sovereign over all, including all civil governments.
 However, we also uphold the separation of the institutions of church and state.
 You can find this explained, alongside our other core principles, here.

 By calling ourselves the Association for Reformed Political Action we emphasize two things.
 First, our efforts to educate, equip, and encourage for political action are directed primarily toward Reformed Christians in Canada.
 However, we are grateful if others can benefit from this work as well.
 Second, in harmony with our Reformed theological tradition, we are grounded on the truth of the Bible.

 Click here to read the position paper “The ‘R’ in ARPA: Why ARPA Canada is explicitly ‘Reformed’ and has a particular focus on serving the Reformed community.”

 ARPA Canada is funded entirely by individuals who support our mission.
 We are not a registered charity and do not receive funding from governments or charities.
 Our finances are audited annually.

 If you desire to help us advance our mission through a donation, click here.

 ARPA Canada has staff throughout Canada.
 Our main offices are in southern BC and Ottawa.
 Click here for the ARPA staff listing.

-ARPA Canada is under the direction of a board which has members from BC, Alberta, and Ontario.
+ARPA Canada is under the direction of a board of directors which has members from BC, Alberta, and Ontario.

 Local ARPA Chapters

 In communities across the country there are groups made up of members of Reformed churches that work to promote political awareness and action within their community.
-Although independent of ARPA Canada, all of them may benefit from the resources and coordination of ARPA Canada if they desire.
-Local groups make a very valuable contribution to their communities by providing things like news, guest speakers, letter writing evenings, meetings with government officials, and motivation for church members to get involved in political issues and events.
-Click here to find a listing of the active ARPA groups and more information about what they do.
+Although independent of ARPA Canada, all of them may benefit from the resources and assistance of ARPA Canada if they desire.
+Local groups make a very valuable contribution to their communities by facilitating things like guest speakers, letter to the editor writing, meetings with government officials, and encouragement for church members to get involved in political issues and events.